In the financial environment, managing assets and liabilities can feel like a high-stakes balancing act.

-ALM involves strategically aligning a company's assets (what it owns) and liabilities (what it owes) to minimize risks arising from interest rate fluctuations, liquidity needs, and other unforeseen circumstances.
+ALM involves strategically aligning a company’s assets (what it owns) and liabilities (what it owes) to minimize risks such as interest rate fluctuations, liquidity needs, and unforeseen circumstances.

 Manual ALM processes can be a significant drain on accounting teams' resources and time.
 Here's a glimpse into the common challenges: